stealthybox/crio-nix/slides.md

 * What: Discuss the OCI layer paradigm and how to disrupt it.
 * When: Right now!
 * Where: PlanetNix @ SCALE 2025
-* Why: Deploying Nix Stores into Kubernetes.
+* Why: Deploying into Kubernetes with Nix

 ---